 When you would like to perform extended or custom tests, you need to supply a URL to the ‘bridge’ for Semonto to be able to find and perform those tests.
 This is because Semonto does not has access to your server settings or database configuration for example.
 This is for security reasons.
 If you want to monitor your database or want to keep an eye on the server-load, you will need to install a small web application on your server, the 'bridge'.
 This allows Semonto to access the needed data, without having too much access.
-Just make sure Semonto’s IP-addresses are whitelisted.
-The IP-addresses can be found in Semonto Supervisor.

 We provide some standard web applications available for you, at the moment written in PHP and a start in Ruby-On-Rails publicly accessible at GitHub.
 Feel free to use these and add more functionality.

 The 'URL to Bridge' should be the URL to the main-root of the web application and should end with

 '/'.
 If you use PHP and the files are the directory

 semc in the root of your htdocs, the URL needs to be:

 If you use Ruby-On-Rails, the path needs to be on the routings you defined for Semonto.

 With this 'bridge' running on your server, you can also implement custom tests, tests written for your specific needs.
 Custom tests need to be implemented in the web application as explained in the section above.
 Let say Semonto wants to perform the test X, the called URL will be the

 URL to bridge'?test=X, for example: